The Dirk Diggler Story: Production

 The film was Anderson's first real production having experimented with what he called "standard fare".
 Anderson conceived the film when he was 17 years old and a senior at Montclair College Preparatory School.
 Anderson called his friend Michael Stein, telling him to come over for a production meeting, and told Stein his idea: "John Holmes".
 Stein loved the idea and was cast to play the role of Dirk Diggler; he selected his own wardrobe.
 Stein showed Anderson some video of his friend Eddie Dalcour, who was a professional body builder, which Anderson loved and cast him in the role of Reed Rothchild.
 Anderson's father, Ernie Anderson, narrated the film and Robert Ridgely, a friend of Anderson's father, played the role of Jack Horner.

 The film was shot in 1987 using a video camera and steadicam provided by Anderson's father (Ernie "Ghoulardi" Anderson).
 Some scenes were shot at a motel.
 Anderson raised money for the film by cleaning cages in a pet store.
-Being influenced by This is Spinal Tap at the time, he decided to do a mockumentary and used the John Holmes documentary, Exhausted, as a model for the film, even taking some dialogue almost word-for-word.
+Being influenced by This Is Spinal Tap at the time, he decided to do a mockumentary and used the John Holmes documentary, Exhausted, as a model for the film, even taking some dialogue almost word-for-word.
 Anderson worked from a shot list and wanted the actors to be serious since the characters took their work seriously.
 Anderson edited the film using two VCRs.
 According to Anderson, the film drew admiring laughs when it was shown at a University of Southern California film festival.

 Boogie Nights

 The Dirk Diggler Story was expanded into Anderson's 1997 breakout film Boogie Nights with a number of scenes appearing almost verbatim in both films.
-Two actors had roles in both films; in Boogie Nights, Robert Ridgely played The Colonel, a pornography financier, and Michael Stein made an appearance as a stereo store customer.
-The main differences between The Dirk Diggler Story and Boogie Nights are the mockumentary versus narratives styles in the former and latter films, respectively; Diggler's stint in gay porn in the first film versus his prostitution in the second; and Diggler's dying from an overdose in the first film versus his happy return to his former roles and lifestyle in the second.
+Michael Stein and Robert Ridgely, who respectively played Dirk Diggler and Jack Horner (assumed by Mark Wahlberg and Burt Reynolds respectively in the film) in the short film made appearances in Boogie Nights.
+Ridgely played the supporting role of The Colonel James, the original financier of Jack's films while Stein made a cameo appearance as the stereo store customer who talks with Don Cheadle's Buck Swope.
+The main differences between The Dirk Diggler Story and Boogie Nights are the mockumentary versus narratives styles in the former and latter films, respectively; Additional differences include Diggler's stint in gay porn and death from a drug overdose in the short film versus his prostitution and happy return to his former lifestyle in the feature film and the aspect ratio being in 1.33:1 in The Dirk Diggler Story and 2.40:1 in Boogie Nights.